-- a positive influence on company behaviour.
-LGPSC also provides regular updates on our targeted stewardship themes: climate change, single-use plastic, technology & disruptive industries, and tax transparency. - 13.2 As described in Principle 10 we monitor our engagement with companies and how the proxy voting of these investments is cast, reporting this to Pensions Committee meetings using geographical, and company name analyses.
-Over the year EOS recommended voting against 469 resolutions against management or abstaining on resolutions at 283 meetings and engaged on 820 environmental, social and governance issues and objectives with 265 companies.
-An example of the voting and engagement statistics provided are detailed below for quarter 2 of 2020.
+- 13.1 The Pensions Committee has agreed that LGPSC will, via Hermes EOS, vote shares in certain discretionary and all pooled funds on the Fund's behalf.
+These votes are executed in line with LGPSC's published Voting Principles.
+The Fund believes that the advantage of a consistent signal and working collectively through the pool will have a positive influence on company behaviour.
+LGPSC also provides regular updates on our targeted stewardship themes: climate change, single-use plastic, technology & disruptive industries, and tax transparency. - As described in Principle 10 we monitor our engagement with companies and how the proxy voting of these investments is cast, reporting this to Pensions Committee meetings using geographical, and company name analyses.
+Over the year EOS recommended voting against 2,965 resolutions against management or abstaining on resolutions at 323 meetings and engaged with 259 companies on environmental, social and governance issues and objectives.
+An example of the voting and engagement statistics provided is detailed below for guarter 4 of 2021.